 Communicate to visitors that they should not visit the school if they are self-isolating, displaying any symptoms of COVID-19 infection, generally feeling unwell or have recently returned from a high-risk area or had contact with someone who has coronavirus.
 Encourage visitors to carry out good hygiene practices, such as handwashing and using a hand sanitiser gel.
 Make sure that one person is responsible for keeping abreast of developments from the World Health Organization, the UK Government and the NHS.

-Ensure that the school is complying fully with the latest official guidance, including COVID-19: guidance for education settings, published by the Department for Education and Public Health England.
-This guidance is being regularly updated.
+Ensure that the school is complying fully with the latest official guidance, including Coronavirus (COVID-19): implementing protective measures in education and childcare settings, published by the Department for Education.

 All schools and nurseries that remain open should have a policy on steps to protect pupils and staff from the coronavirus.